leoloso/gatowebsites/content/docs/library/_default/import-post-from-wp-rss-feed.md

 ---
 title: Import post from WordPress RSS feed
-metaDesc: Create a new post using the data from some WordPress RSS feed
+description: Create a new post using the data from some WordPress RSS feed
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: